 The EES will work in tandem with other European information systems (such as Schengen Information System (SIS) and the Visa Information System (VIS)) and ETIAS to facilitate the correct and complete identification of travellers.
-Consult this page for more details.

 2. Which are the participating European countries?